franck-pigeonneau/DQMOM/README.md

 Pigeonneau, F.; Pereira, L. & Laplace, A. Dynamics of rising bubble population undergoing mass transfer and coalescence in highly viscous liquid
 Chem.
 Eng.
 J., 2022, (under review), doi:10.2139/ssrn.4216102

+For Linux users:

+Compilation:

+make

+Execution:

+./dqmom inputdata.in

+Four files .dat are saved with unknowns to plot on 2D figures.